DeepSportradar/instance-segmentation-challenge/README.md

 ```
-[image_result] A list of image results, in the same order as the images in challenge.json
+[image_result] A list of image results, in the same order as the images
+               in the JSON set file

 image_result: [
     [bbox],